percona/proxysql-admin-tool-doc/source/configuring.rst

 .. _proxysql-client-user:

-Creating a |proxysql| client user
+Creating a *ProxySQL* client user
 --------------------------------------------------------------------------------

-|proxysql| must have users that can access backend nodes
-to manage connections.
+*ProxySQL* must have users that can access backend nodes to manage connections.

 To add a user, insert credentials into ``mysql_users`` table: